 I risked a quick glance up at the sky, thought I saw a little glimmer there.
 Good—so my Wish had worked.
 I let a smile grow on my face as I stood there under my umbrella, grinning at Hammer.

 “I’ve had it!” he shouted.
 “That’s it!
 I’m going to kill you now!”

 A bullet shot out of the gun, making a beeline straight toward my heart.
 Instant death headed right for me, spinning in the cold night air, but all I could do was laugh.

 At the last possible second, the bullet turned into a pansy, flopping harmlessly against my leather jacket.
 The gun turned into a ferret, and the aforementioned ferret immediately turned and burrowed under Hammer’s clothes.
 He screamed something at me, but more ferrets were appearing.
 They were coming out from everywhere, flooding out from holes and hideaways and pipes and drains.
 They clamored for him, ignoring all the rain, making funny chattery ferret sounds and piling up on the crazy old man with the pitted face.
 The whole thing smelled like a lot of wet rat.

 I wasn’t sure how much of that was Hammer’s fault.

 They didn’t kill him.
-Ferrets aren’t really that violent, not like rabbits are.
-But there really were a lot of them.
-It was pretty impressive.
+Ferrets aren’t that violent, not like rabbits are.
+But there really were a lot of them, jumping and scurrying around.
 Instead of killing him, they just grabbed him like a swarm of ants and ferried him off down the street, still chattering to each other excitedly.
 I watched them go, the smile still on my face, and the rain stopped.